-V. DISCUSSION: CONVERGENCE OF PARADIGMS
+V. DISCUSSION: CONVERGENCE OR INTEGRATION OF HPC WITH HADOOP?

-Even though a vibrant ecosystem has evolved to support ABDS objective of providing affordable, scale-out storage and compute on commodity hardware, the increasing processing/computational requirements, there is a need for convergence
+Even though a vibrant ecosystem has evolved to support ABDS objective of providing affordable, scale-out storage and compute on commodity hardware, the increasing processing/-

 Fig. 2.
 Runtime of different K-Means Implementations: While MPI clearly outperforms the Hadoop-based implementations, the performance of K-Means can significantly be improved by using hybrid approaches, such as Spark and HARP.
 By introducing efficient collective and iterative operations known from HPC to Hadoop, the runtime can be improved while maintaining a high-level abstraction for the end-user.